Proftoa/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that deletes all files in the current
+Create a script that creates the directori